chandra8688/Workspace-Analysis-and-Prediction-of-2PRU1PUS-Parallel-Manipulator/README.md

 This project demonstrates the integration of robotics, kinematic analysis, and machine learning for efficient workspace prediction in parallel manipulators.

+## Repository Contents

+This repository currently contains the final project report and supporting documentation for the Undergraduate Project (UGP).

+The implementation code used for workspace generation, dataset creation, neural-network training, and visualization is being organized and may be added in a future update.

+Current repository contents include:

+* Project report and documentation
+* Workspace analysis methodology
+* Neural network architecture and training details
+* Experimental results and findings
+* Project summary and technical discussion

 Potential applications include:

 * Workspace-aware motion planning